lebbinghaus1/Heavid/mysql-connector-cpp/README.md

 This is critical for newer versions of Connector/C++ which host the legacy files used for Heavid in the jdbc subfolder.

-Alternatively, if you are using a Linux/GNU Operating System, you can leave this directory empty and install the library to /usr/lib and /usr/include
+Alternatively, if you are using a Linux/GNU Operating System, you can leave this directory empty and install the library to /usr/lib and header files to /usr/include